on orders of $85 or more

 - Matthews, John.
 Matthews' American Armoury and Blue Book.
 London: John Matthews, 1911.
 Print.

 - Robb H. Amanda and Andrew Chesler.
 Encyclopedia of American Family Names.
 New York: Haper Collins, 1995.
 Print.
 (ISBN 0-06-270075-8).

 - The Norman People and Their Existing Descendants in the British Dominions and the United States Of America.
 Baltimore: Genealogical Publishing, 1975.
 Print.
 (ISBN 0-8063-0636-X).

 - Burke, Sir Bernard.
 General Armory Of England, Scotland, Ireland and Wales.
 Ramsbury: Heraldry Today.
 Print.

 - MacAulay, Thomas Babington.
 History of England from the Accession of James the Second 4 volumes.
 New York: Harper and Brothers, 1879.
 Print.

 The Turney Family Crest was acquired from the Houseofnames.com archives.
 The Turney Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 18 November 2014 at 13:02.
+This page was last modified on 7 January 2016 at 13:07.